-Couple high temperatures with humidity, and you have the “heat index” seen in weather reports in many southern locations.
+Couple high temperatures with humidity and you have the “heat index” seen in weather reports in many southern locations.
 Your body cools itself by evaporating moisture, in other words, sweating.
 With high humidity, less water is lost from your body, so it is cooled less, and you feel even hotter.
-This is the heat index, and when high, can lead to problems of heat stroke or, when caused directly by the sun, sun stroke.
+This is the heat index, and when high, it can lead to problems of heatstroke or, when caused directly by the sun, sunstroke.

-On the other hand, couple temperature with wind, and you have the “wind chill index” seen in weather reports in many northern locations.
+On the other hand, a couple of temperature with the wind, and you have the “wind chill index” seen in weather reports in many northern locations.
 The wind makes your body lose heat faster than normal, and so it seems colder.

 Although not as important perhaps to most gardeners, as wind chill is significant only in the “off season,” it can still be dangerous.
 Wind chill causes frostbite to exposed skin at temperatures about 20 degrees F below zero.
 An actual temperature of 10 degrees F with a 10-mph wind will feel like 9 degrees F below zero.
 No fun when you’re outdoors checking shrubs for ice damage and pruning broken branches!